martiaaarti/brainhub/README.md

 PORT=
 ```

-- To launch the server side application use `npm run dev` command
+- To launch the back-end side application use `npm run dev` command
-- Go to client folder
+- Go to front-end folder
 - Install required packages by running `yarn install` command
 - Blueprint file for `.env` file called `.envexample` with all necessary variables is provided in root directory.
 Ensure that following enviornmental variables in `.env` file are filled before running the application.